YehonathanBarda/dropletscript/README.md

 1. Clone the repository:
     ```sh
-    git clone https://github.com/YehonathanBarda/droppletscript.git <target_directory_path>
+    git clone https://github.com/YehonathanBarda/dropletscript.git <target_directory_path>
     ```

 2. Install the required libraries (if not already installed) :
     ```sh
-    pip install opencv-python numpy matplotlib tkinter PIL subprocess
+    pip install opencv-python numpy matplotlib PIL
     ```
-3. Create Shortcut for the `run_dropplet_ui.vbs` file. (you can change its icon to the dropplet_icon.ico in the icon folder)
+3. Create Shortcut for the `run_droplet_ui.vbs` file. (you can change its icon to the droplet_icon.ico in the icon folder)

 ## Usage
 #### With UI (Only for Windows)
-1. Open run_dropplet_ui.vbs or click the shortcut if it exists.
+1. Open run_droplet_ui.vbs or click the shortcut if it exists.
 2. Choose image files
 3. Name the LOG file (the results file)
 4. Choose directory for the results